TinTinWinata/codigo-microservice/README.md

 ---

 ## API Documentation

-API documentation is available via Swagger.
-Access it at `http://localhost:8080/swagger-ui.html` after starting the application.
+API documentation is available via Postman on codigo-postman.json

----

 ## Author

-Developed by [Your Name].
-For inquiries or collaboration, please contact [your email address].
+Developed by Justine Winata.
+For inquiries or collaboration, please contact tintin6892@gmail.com.